leoleung93/leoleung93.github.io/README.md

 ## Credits
 Minimal Mistakes is a flexible two-column Jekyll theme, perfect for building personal sites, blogs, and portfolios.
 As the name implies, styling is purposely minimalistic to be enhanced and customized by you :smile:.

-For detailed instructions on how to configure, customize, add/migrate content, and more read the [theme's documentation](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/).
+For details please see [theme's documentation](https://mmistakes.github.io/minimal-mistakes/).
 ### Creator

 **Leo Leung**